ARTICLES

 ■Location: 1-8-25 Ironai, Otaru-shi

-Click here for details and map information for "UNWIND HOTEL & BAR Otaru"
+Click here for details and map of "UNWIND HOTEL & BAR Otaru"

-This is the scenery of "Wagasa-dori" (Japanese Umbrella Street), an annual event held at the Shussemae Hiroba square in the Otaru Sakaimachi Street Shopping District.
-Colorful Japanese umbrellas decorate the retro alley, and at night, they are lit up, creating a magical space.
+This is the scenery of "Wagasa-dori" (Japanese Umbrella Street), an annual event held at the Shussemae Hiroba plaza in the Otaru Sakaimachi Street shopping district.
+Colorful Japanese umbrellas decorate the retro alley, and at night, they are lit up to create a magical space.
 It is held for a limited time during the summer (around July to August) each year, and this photo is from last summer.

 ■Dates: July 1 (Tue) - September 7 (Sun), 2025